Fungal nail infection

 Anyone could get a fungal nail infection.
 They are often a result of trauma or poor foot hygiene.

-There are many schools of thought surrounding nail infections.
+There are many schools of thought surrounding how to treat nail infections.
 This is because nail fungus is particularly difficult to get rid of.

-You can file the nail surface with a file and apply medicated nail varnish or cream weekly.
+If it is a superficial infection, you can file the nail surface with a file and apply medicated nail varnish or cream weekly.
 This treatment requires dedication for a minimum of 9 months.
-If the nails are very thickened, you may require your podiatrist to thin the nails for you using a gentle drill.
+If the nails are very thickened, you may require your podiatrist to thin the nails for you using a gentle scalpel debridement.

 If the nail is very thickened and painful, then you may wish to consider a surgical nail removal.
+This is a minor op and then you need to apply a daily treatment as the new nail grows back.
 Your registered podiatrist will be able to carry out this procedure for you under local anaesthetic.

 Often, fungal nail infections are symptom free.
 They will only leave the nail slightly discoloured, thickened or brittle.
-Nail fungus is extremely difficult to totally resolve.
-The treatments available may not cure the fungus but will prevent the infection from becoming a significant problem later on.
+Nail fungus is extremely difficult to totally resolve but treatment should be tried to prevent the infection from becoming a significant problem later on.